TRADEMARK BASICS FOR MUSICIANS

 FAIR USE FACTORS:

-1. The purpose and character of the use.
+- The purpose and character of the use.

 – Is the secondary work “for profit”?
-For profit, or commercial, works have less protection than uses not involving someone profiting from the sales of secondary works
+For profit, or commercial, works have less protection than uses not involving someone profiting from the sales of secondary works - The nature and character of the copyrighted work.

 – The more creative and unique the original work is, the less the fair use defense applies to anyone using the original work.
-More generic works have less copyright protection.
+More generic works have less copyright protection. - The amount and substantiality of the portion of the copyrighted work used.

 – Quantitative and qualitative tests.
 How much of the original work was used and was the part used the most distinctive, valuable or central part of the original work?
 In general, do not use the “heart” of a copyrighted work.
 Less use is always better.